edgexfoundry-holding/device-gps/README.md

 ### Device Service Using Mock GPS Data File

 This repository comes with a file containing sample GPS output in `cmd/device-gps-go/gps_output_test.txt`.
-By Default, this device profile will read from this file.
+By Default, the GPS device profile will read data from this file.
+When a real GPS device is connected, some connection specific detail needs to be provided to switch to real sensor mode.

 1. Clone the repository in your go path.
+If using Go modules, install where you please.

 ```
 $ cd ~/go/src/github.com/edgexfoundry/